logichub/brande-help-center/section-6-collaboration/share-content-projects.md

 ## Share security

 Shareable links:
-- Are unique and hard to guess
+- Are tied to a specific project ID and only work for users with brand access
 - Don't appear in public search results
-- Only work if you share them actively
-- Can be invalidated by [NEEDS REVIEW: explicit revocation mechanism]
+- Don't expire and don't have an explicit revocation button — to cut off access, remove the recipient from the brand or change their role

 Note: Don't share project links in public forums or where untrusted users might see them.